sigasi/sigasi_insights/content/manual/rules/verilog_case.md

 ## Default clause missing from case statement

 Sigasi Studio flags a warning for case statements without a `default` clause (rule 40).
-While a case statement without a `default` branch is syntactically correct, many guidelines recommend to attach default branch, even if the case statement is completely defined.
-This ensures no latch would be inferred during synthesis, if case is incomplete (sometimes difficult to judge, esp with casex/casez semantics or larger widths).
+While a case statement without a `default` branch is syntactically correct, many guidelines recommend attaching a default branch, even if the case statement is completely defined.
+This ensures no latch would be inferred during synthesis if the case is incomplete (sometimes difficult to judge, esp with casex/casez semantics or larger widths).

 <pre>module rather_ok_code(input clk);
     typedef enum {INIT, IDLE, START, READY} t_state;